olomono/atm/algorithm.md

 ### authenticate(owner, fingerprints, sendTrustMessage)

-If only the trust level *trusted* instead of also *authenticated* should be used, it is required to check if the current authentication is the first one.
+If only the trust levels *untrusted* and *trusted* instead of also *authenticated* should be used, it is required to check if the current authentication is the first one.
-If it is the first one, the distrusting of all keys which were not authenticated will only happen at the first time.
+If it is the first one, the distrusting of all keys that are not yet authenticated will only happen at the first time.
 If a user manually trusts a key afterwards, that one will be seen as authenticated.

 ```
 for (fingerprint in fingerprints)
 	if (key of fingerprint is in storage)
 		if (key of fingerprint belongs to owner AND key of fingerprint is not authenticated)
-			authenticate key by fingerprint
+			mark key of fingerprint as authenticated
 			add fingerprint to fingerprintsForTrustAction
 			authenticateOrDistrustWithCachedTrustMessageData(fingerprint)
 	else
 		preAuthenticate(owner, fingerprint)
 if (fingerprintsForTrustAction has at least one fingerprint)
-	if (there is at least one automatically trusted key of owner OR this is the first authentication of owner's key)
+	if (there is at least one automatically trusted key of owner OR (only needed if trust level *authenticated* is not used) this is the first authentication for owner)
 		distrust all keys of owner which are not yet authenticated
 	if (sendTrustMessage)
 		sendTrustMessage(owner, fingerprintsForTrustAction, true)